 When the time is right, we will try to milk a sheep or two and see how it goes.
 Both of us eat a lot of

 Babydoll and Southdown Sheep: Are they the same?

-Conclusion: Babydolls are better for those that want a calm sheep without horns
+In my opinion, Babydolls are better for those that want a calm sheep without horns.

 Shetland Sheep will almost always be easier to find and cost less than Babydoll Sheep so if you just want something to eat things down fast and don’t want to spend a lot, the Shetland may be the most suitable solution.